 Hydroelectric power plants do not adversely affect soils or agriculture because they do not generate any flue gas, industrial wastewater or hazardous waste.
 On the contrary, multi-purpose dams may supply irrigation water and thus allow for irrigated agricultural practices and provide an opportunity to increase crop yields.

-The irrigation water for DSI’s Genç Irrigation Project will be supplied from the Lower Kaleköy Dam and HEPP Project, one of the projects of Kalehan Energy Group.
+The irrigation water for DSİ’s Genç Irrigation Project will be supplied from the Aşağı (Lower) Kaleköy Dam and HEPP Project, one of the projects of Kalehan Energy.
 Thus, irrigated agriculture and greenhouse cultivation will be possible in this region.

 Technical, financial, environmental and social factors are considered together to minimize the amount of land to be affected in the planning of hydroelectric power plant projects and in determining the optimum formulation.
 Hence, HEPP projects are developed in such a way that also minimizes the amount of forest lands to be inundated.

-No trees will be cut down in areas other than those required for construction activities in our projects.
-Due consideration is given for minimizing the number of trees to be cut in site selection of our construction camps.
+No trees were cut down in areas other than those required for construction activities in our projects.
+Due consideration was given for minimizing the number of trees to be cut in site selection of our construction camps.

-Utmost care is taken to avoid areas and structures of cultural and historical importance in planning and design phases of our projects.
-Culturally and historically important sites and structures are also evaluated as a part of the studies in the environmental impact assessment (EIA) process managed by the Ministry of Environment and Urbanization.
-The interaction of culturally and historically important structures with the project is assessed in detail in the EIA process.
-In addition, the Ministry of Culture and Tourism will oversee project activities in all phases of our projects.
+Utmost care was taken to avoid areas and structures of cultural and historical importance in planning and design phases of our projects as is the case in all hydroelectric developments.
+Culturally and historically important sites were also evaluated as part of the studies in the environmental impact assessment (EIA) process managed by the Ministry of Environment, Urbanization and Climate Change.
+The interaction of culturally and historically important structures with the project was assessed in detail in the EIA process.
+In addition to this, the Ministry of Culture and Tourism oversees project activities in all phases of our projects.